Gaza mourns, seeks justice for generations lost in Israeli strikes

 LOST FAITH

-Ten Israeli human rights organizations including B'Tselem said the army's shelling of Shejaia may have violated the "fundamental principles of the laws of war, specifically the principle of distinguishing between combatants and civilians".
+Ten Israeli human rights organisations including B'Tselem said the army's shelling of Shejaia may have violated the "fundamental principles of the laws of war, specifically the principle of distinguishing between combatants and civilians".

 Warning calls or the presence of militants among groups of civilians could not justify the mass death incidents under international law, they said.